mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/fault-tolerance/index.md

 Failures such as host, network, JVM, or application failures can affect the behavior of three types of {{ model.techShortName }} components:

-- DC/OS {{ model.techName }} Service
+- DC/OS {{ model.techName }} service
 - Batch jobs
 - Streaming jobs

-# DC/OS {{ model.techName }} Service
+# DC/OS {{ model.techName }} service

-The DC/OS {{ model.techName }} service runs in Marathon and includes the Mesos Cluster Dispatcher and the {{ model.techShortName }} History Server.
-The Dispatcher manages jobs you submit via `dcos spark run`.
+The DC/OS {{ model.techName }} service runs in Marathon and includes the Mesos Cluster Dispatcher and the {{ model.techShortName }} history server.
+The Dispatcher manages jobs you submit using `dcos spark run`.
 Job data is persisted to Zookeeper.
-The {{ model.techShortName }} History Server reads event logs from HDFS.
-If the service dies, Marathon will restart it, and it will reload data from these highly available stores.
+The {{ model.techShortName }} history server reads event logs from HDFS.
+If the service dies, Marathon restarts it, and reloads data from these highly available stores.

-# Batch Jobs
+# Batch jobs

 Batch jobs are resilient to executor failures, but not driver failures.
-The Dispatcher will restart a driver if you submit with `--supervise`.
+The Dispatcher will restart a driver if you submit it with the `--supervise` option.

 ## Driver

 When the driver fails, executors are terminated, and the entire {{ model.techShortName }} application fails.
-If you submitted your job with `--supervise`, then the Dispatcher will restart the job.
+If you submitted your job with the `--supervise` option, then the Dispatcher restarts the job.

 ## Executors

 Batch jobs are resilient to executor failure.
 Upon failure, cached data, shuffle files, and partially computed RDDs are lost.
-However, {{ model.techShortName }} RDDs are fault-tolerant, and {{ model.techShortName }} will start a new executor to recompute this data from the original data source, caches, or shuffle files.
+However, {{ model.techShortName }} RDDs are fault-tolerant, and {{ model.techShortName }} will start a new executor to recompute lost data from the original data source, caches, or shuffle files.
 There is a performance cost as data is recomputed, but an executor failure will not cause a job to fail.

-# Streaming Jobs
+# Streaming jobs

 Whereas batch jobs run once and can usually be restarted upon failure, streaming jobs often need to run constantly.
 The application must survive driver failures, often with no data loss.

-In summary, to experience no data loss, you must run with the WAL enabled.
+To experience no data loss, you must run streaming jobs with write-ahead logging (WAL) enabled.
 The one exception is that, if you're consuming from Kafka, you can use the Direct Kafka API.

-For exactly-once processing semantics, you must use the Direct Kafka API.
-All other receivers provide at least once semantics.
+For **exactly-once** processing semantics, you must use the Direct Kafka API.
+All other receivers provide **at least once** semantics.

 ## Failures